 On my way to work that morning, just before driving past our local hospital, I decided I had to do something about the continuous pain that had been troubling me for the last four or five months.
 If my GP was not going to be proactive, at least I would, so I got off the bus and walked towards the hospital, wondering if I was either going stir crazy or if I was doing the right thing.

-Pain is relative and hindsight a beautiful thing because it teaches you to be strong come what may.
-The severe tiredness and other symptoms to the left side of my body were much worse than my endometriosis ever was.
-Now that I felt what trigeminal pain was like, endometriosis was lowered to a 5/10 when the facial and eye pain was a definite 10/10.
+Pain is relative and hindsight a beautiful thing because it teaches you to be strong… the severe tiredness and other symptoms to the left side of my body were much worse than my endometriosis ever was.
+Now that I felt what trigeminal pain was like, endometriosis was lowered to a 6/10 when the facial and eye pain was a definite 10/10.
 I would even go as far as 11/10.

 After checking into A&E that Monday morning, things went fairly quickly.
 X-rays were taken of my skull, just in case the facial pain was related to bone fractures.
 When they came back clear, I was sent for a CAT scan.
-Results were unclear so I was told I would need to be checked in for a few days so other tests could be done.
-Vascular tests and another round of X-rays and an MRI scan were in the space of two days.
+That came back unclear so I was told I would need to be checked in for a few days so other tests could be done.
+Vascular tests and another round of X-rays and an MRI scan were added to the list.

-Four days after being admitted, one of the consultants came to see me, carrying my increasingly bigger medical file.
+Four days later one of the consultants came to see me, carrying my increasingly bigger medical file.
 He said “I have to apologise to you, because I thought you were just-another-Monday-morning-I-don’t-want-to-go-to-work person.”
 Hearing this told me that something was wrong.
-He said it was not good news, and that I would have to stay strong because “The MRI scan told him there was a very high probability of having MS.”
+He said it was not good news, and that I would have to stay strong because “The MRI scan told him there was a very high probability of having MS.” Gulp…

 Shortly after he returned with five medical students and he asked them to look at my face.
 One of them said “the left side” and I had no idea what he meant.
 I was also asked to stick out my tongue to see which way my tongue pointed.
 After they left, I rushed to the bathroom and checked my face.
-The left side was not as voluminous as the right side.
-When I put my hands on my cheeks, I felt the difference, and that difference is still there today.
+Shock… The left side of my face was not as thick as the right side.
+When I put my hands on my cheeks, I felt the difference in volume, and that difference is still there today.
 There was loss of muscle texture and I started crying, but at last I knew that the pains were real and not imagined.
 At least I was in the right place, at the right time.

-Pain being relative, if I thought that the facial pain could not be more severe – it would be lowered to a 9/10 because I needed a lumbar puncture to have a definitive diagnosis later that day.
-A spinal tap can cause severe and maddening headaches, and I was at the receiving end of what was pure hell.
-The first attempt of tapping spinal fluid was unsuccessful because my consultant had never performed one before – lucky me! – so I had to stay in hospital before they could attempt a second one four days later.
+Pain being relative, if I thought that the facial pain could not be more severe – it would be lowered to a 9/10 because I needed a lumbar puncture to have a definitive diagnosis.
+A spinal tap can cause severe and maddening headaches, so I was at the receiving end of what was pure hell.
+The first attempt of tapping spinal fluid was unsuccessful because my consultant had never performed one on a live patient before – lucky me! – so I had to stay in hospital before they could attempt a second one.

-This time it did work, and as my phone rang, I was singing along on my ringtone of U2’s ‘Beautiful Day’ during the harvesting of spinal fluid.
-I thought about staying positive and keeping my spirits up.
+This time it did work, and I was singing ‘Beautiful Day’ by U2 during the harvesting of spinal fluid.
+My mobile phone rang and my ringtone was rocking out that song and I thought about staying positive and keeping my spirits up.
 I needed to stay strong, not just for myself but also for my family and friends.
-My consultant said he never heard anyone singing during a lumbar puncture before and that he would always remember me now, but the singing was only short-lived.
-I had to lie down for 6 hours to help settle the spinal fluid again, but it caused a massive headache.
+My consultant said he had never heard of anyone singing during a lumbar puncture before and that he would always remember me now, but the singing was only short-lived.
+I had to lie down for 6 hours to help settle the spinal fluid again, but woe me… massive headache!
 I felt like my head was stuck in a vice while someone was banging on top of my head while my face was being squeezed to mushy peas.
 And it just went on.
 And on.
 And on.

 Friends came to see me in hospital but they could not do anything to help or soothe me.
 The noise drove me stir crazy and I begged the nurses for a room all to myself so I could sleep.
 They found one quickly enough but sadly, the headache would not go away, and sleep seemed something from the past.
 Nurses kept prodding and poking my arm for blood pressure reasons and for re-adjusting my IV drip in the middle of the night, so anarchy started welling up in me.
 I just needed to sleep so badly and I begged and cried to let me go home to my own bed.
 They allowed me to leave hospital on my own account and so I did 3 days later, overjoyed to be going back to my own big bed and quiet bedroom and house.
 I knew I was taking a risk leaving before the headache had settled down, but I was on the verge of total anarchy and in so much pain, I was becoming a liability to myself.